toolstack/just-writing-statistics/readme.md

 ## Changelog ##
+### 4.8 ###
+* Release date: November 22, 2024
+* Fix security issue with date ranges in the admin page statistics recalculation option.
+* Fix non-working date range code in the admin page statistics recalculation option.
+* Fix optional deleting of data in the admin page statistics recalculation option.

 ### 4.7 ###
 * Release date: July 11, 2024
 * Add support for rlt languages in the admin screens.